el0xren/Samsung_Additional_Features/README.md

 # Build.prop Tweaks
 Add these lines in Build.prop, which is located in system/system.
+(Some probably is placebo i haven't tested all of them)

 ### ¬ Enable Zygote preforking
 ```